 You will be sent a decision about your claim in writing.
-If your claim is approved, the letter tells you how much you will get and for how long.
-You are also told whether the decision will be reviewed to make sure it still meets your needs.
+If your claim is approved, the letter will tell you how much you will get and for how long.
+You will also be told if the decision will be reviewed at a later date.
+This is to make sure it still meets your needs in the future.